puppetlabs/design-system/CONTRIBUTING.md

 1. Open a Pull Request from development to master.
 2. Title it with `Development (vx.x.x)` indicating that it's a PR from Development, and which version will be released.
-3. Take a look at the "Files changed", then update the CHANGELOG.md file with a summary of the changes.
-Sometimes this may require looking through the commit message or even contacting their authors.
+3. Take a look at the "Files changed", and make sure the CHANGELOG.md file contains a summary of the changes.
 4. Assign the maintainers.
 (See "Opening a pull request" above)
 5. Upon approval your pull request will be merged by the reviewer.
 The reviewer is responsible for making sure the deployment goes out smoothly, and for